China–Iran relations: Qing dynasty

 By the Qing, although hardly anyone in the court was fluent in Persian, in madrasas, Persian was still studied.
 In particular, the works of Sadi, Abd-Allāh Abū Bāker, Ḥosayn b. ʿĀlem Ḥosaynī, etc. were taught in said madrasas.

 Safavid, Afsharid, Zand and Qajar periods

+Inside view of a Persian house, with China utensils in decorative niches on the wall.
+16th century, Iran.

+Chinese porcelain dating to the 17th century, in the Chinikana in the Sheikh Safi al-Din Khānegāh and Shrine Ensemble in Ardabil.

 During the Safavid period, political relations with China were limited, but cultural and commercial exchange was strong.
 Chinese porcelain, motifs, and artistic styles heavily influenced Safavid art, and trade continued through the Silk Road and maritime routes.
 In the Afsharid era, contacts were minimal and mostly indirect, as both states were focused on internal and regional conflicts.

 During the Zand period, ties remained mostly restricted to limited trade, with no major diplomatic exchanges recorded.
 In the Qajar era, relations revived: embassies were exchanged, Iranian envoys visited China, and commercial interaction through Chinese ports increased, marking a renewed phase of diplomatic and economic engagement between the two sides.